Work with expert practitioners and deepen your understanding of teaching and learning for all pupils on this mandatory PGCert SENCO.

 studios for wet photography and printmaking, including silk-screen.

 Alongside these fantastic facilities you will also find places to eat and drink as well as plenty of green space to relax in.

 The quality of our research was recognised in the latest Research Excellence Framework (2014), the system for assessing the quality of research in UK higher education institutions, which placed the Institute of Education in the top quartile of Education departments in the UK.
 Over 80% of our research publications were rated as world leading or internationally excellent.
 The impact of our research on educational policy and practice in first and second language education was judged to be world leading.

-Apart from the standard university entry requirements, students need to be qualified teachers with Qualified Teacher Status (QTS) or equivalent (QTLS, EYFS).
-Other students may complete the three taught modules.
+Apart from the standard university entry requirements, candidates for PGCert SENCo must be qualified teachers with Qualified Teacher Status (QTS) or equivalent (QTLS, EYFS).

 What will you study?